adblockplus/web.adblockplus.org/pages/terms.md

     1. **Privacy.**  We collect and process certain personal data to provide secure, efficient, and user-friendly experiences with the Services.
 For information on how we collect and process your personal data, please read our [Privacy Policy](privacy).

-    1. **eyeo GmbH.**  For purposes of these Terms, “eyeo”, “we”, “us”, or “our” means eyeo GmbH, Kunibertsgasse 10, 50668 Cologne, Germany, Local Court Cologne HRB 73508, VAT ID: DE279292414, represented by the managing directors Frank Einecke and Jan Wittek, telephone number: +49 (0)221 / 6430630, e-mail address: info@eyeo.com.
+    1. **eyeo GmbH.**  For purposes of these Terms, “eyeo”, “we”, “us”, or “our” means eyeo GmbH, Kunibertsgasse 10, 50668 Cologne, Germany, Local Court Cologne HRB 73508, VAT ID: DE279292414, represented by the managing directors Till Faida, telephone number: +49 (0)221 / 6430630, e-mail address: info@eyeo.com.

     1. **Reservation of Rights.**  We reserve the right to change these Terms at our sole discretion.
 We will inform you at least one month in advance of the effective date of any new Terms (i.e., the date at which the new Terms will become effective).
 If you do not object to the new Terms within one month after their effective date, you will be considered to have agreed to be bound by the new Terms.

 1. **License.**